RyanDsilva/vidishaagarwal.com/content/projects/lewis-latimer-house.md

       embodying a fluid and ever-evolving perspective that invites people to see, think, and engage in new and unexpected ways.
   - type: section
-    header: The Logo
+    header: Visual Identity System
     content: >-
-      The logo is a visual representation of Latimer’s profound belief in fostering collaborative environments to generate innovation.
+      ***The logo*** is a visual representation of Latimer’s profound belief in fostering collaborative environments to generate innovation.
 Using
       ***kaleidoscopic fragments*** to form the L, a geometric sans-serif, and a Victorian-esque serif inspired by the home, the logo connects seemingly